The Kudoboard Alternative That Runs Itself

 HuddleCard vs Kudoboard: feature comparison

 HuddleCard's column is based on our product and Help Center.
-Kudoboard's column reflects their public pricing as of June 2026, which can change.
+Kudoboard's column reflects their public pricing as of July 2026, which can change.
+Pro includes some automations; milestone automations for scheduled birthdays and anniversaries are Enterprise-only on their site.
 Check their site for the latest.

 Elena is leaving in two weeks